psu13/mutable-hakyll/posts/chinese-braised-ribs.md

 Now combine about a cup of soy sauce and a cup of water.
 Pour this over the ribs.
 If there isn’t enough liquid to cover, add some more water.
 At this point you might have to add a bit more soy to balance things.
 You can also add red wine if you like that kind of thing.
 The soy to water ratio should be about 1-to-1, but it’s really more a matter of taste and discretion.

 After adding the liquid, put 3-4 more tablespoons of sugar, scallions, ginger, and the star anise in the pot.
 Bring to a bubble, then turn the heat down and get things to a simmer.
 Cover the pot and go play Halo for a while.
+Or cover and put the pot in a low oven (200-250) and simmer it in there.
 After an hour, check the sauce to make sure it’s salty and sweet enough.
 If too salty, add some water, or wine.

-Now go back and play Halo for a few more hours, letting the ribs cook until they are infused with the sauce and the meat falls off the bone easily.
+Now go back and play Halo for a few more hours, checking on the ribs every hour or so.
+Let the ribs cook until they are infused with the sauce and the meat falls off the bone easily.
 In addition, the sauce should be a nice combination of “soy saucy” and sweet.
 The anise and the soy also combine into a sort of magical synergy that you don't notice until you forget to use the anise and then you hate yourself.

 It can take a few tries to get the seasoning just right, so experiment until you get it to where you like it.